Key takeaways

 5. Compare eligibility requirements and loan features.

-You can get an LLC small business loan from a variety of lenders including traditional lenders, credit unions, online lenders, nonprofits and community development companies.
-LLC loan requirements and processing times vary based on the lender and the loan program so it’s a good idea to shop around and find an option that suits your unique needs.
+You can get a business loan for an LLC from a variety of lenders, including traditional lenders, credit unions, online lenders, nonprofits and community development companies.
+LLC loan requirements and processing times vary based on the lender and the loan program, so it’s a good idea to shop around and find an option that suits your unique needs.
 If you want to know more about getting an LLC loan, take a look at our guide.

 Frequently asked questions